krtkush/krtkush.github.io/_posts/2018-06-17-bookshelf-june-2018.md

 **Audio books -**

 This was for the first time I listened to Audio books.
-I was always sceptical about what the experience would be like; the thought of listening to someone recite a book was quite unappealing.
+I was always skeptical about what the experience would be like; the thought of listening to someone recite a book was quite unappealing.
 But after about a month of listening to them, I'm hooked.
 They're excellent while commuting, running or doing any task that does not require much brain power.
 As a bonus, they're quicker to finish too.

 1. The Lord of the Rings - The Fellowship of The Ring
 2. Harry Potter and the The Philosopher's Stone